learningmatter-mit/Uncertainty_eABF-GaMD/README.md

 The folders contain:
 * [eabfgamd](): Classes, methods, and utility functions to implement the uncertainty-driven eABF-GaMD method using the MACE architecture.
-  * `ala.py`: Contains classes and functions for handling alanine dipeptide simulations, including topology and energy scaling.
+  * `ala.py`: Provides classes and functions for alanine dipeptide simulations, including topology and energy scaling.
-  * `calc.py`: Implements calculators for OpenMM and LAMMPS to perform molecular dynamics simulations and energy calculations.
+  * `calc.py`: Contains calculators for OpenMM and LAMMPS to perform molecular dynamics simulations and energy calculations.
-  * `enhsamp.py`: Provides enhanced sampling methods using uncertainty-driven collective variables for molecular dynamics.
+  * `enhsamp.py`: Implements enhanced sampling methods using uncertainty-driven collective variables for molecular dynamics.
-  * `ensemble.py`: Defines an ensemble of neural network models for uncertainty estimation and prediction.
+  * `ensemble.py`: Manages an ensemble of neural network models for uncertainty estimation and prediction.
   * `npt.py`: Implements the Berendsen NPT and Stochastic Cell Rescaling dynamics for pressure and temperature control.
-  * `nvt.py`: Implements the Langevin dynamics for constant temperature molecular dynamics simulations.
+  * `nvt.py`: Provides Langevin dynamics for constant temperature molecular dynamics simulations.
-  * `sampling.py`: Contains functions for various sampling strategies based on uncertainty and geometric criteria.
+  * `sampling.py`: Offers functions for various sampling strategies based on uncertainty and geometric criteria.
 * [scripts](): Wrapper around the classes and methods to run uncertainty-driven eABF-GaMD.
 * [configs](): Contains configuration files with parameters for running simulations and experiments.